-In 2005, Menin was elected to Chairperson for Community Board 1, a position she held for seven years and was widely acknowledged for her help in leading the revitalization of lower Manhattan.
+In 2005, Menin was elected to Chairperson for Community Board 1, a position she held for seven years.
+She was widely acknowledged for her help in leading the revitalization of lower Manhattan.
 During her tenure as Chairperson, she helped build three new public schools, numerous new parks and secured $150 million of public funding to construct the World Trade Center Performing Arts Center.
 In 2009, she created, hosted and co-produced NBC’s Give & Take, an interview program focused on politics, current events, media and health.
 In 2013, she ran for Manhattan Borough President.

 An accomplished lawyer and community leader, Menin began her career in 1992 as a regulatory attorney at Wiley, Rein & Fielding in Washington D.C., and worked as Senior Regulatory Attorney at Colgate-Palmolive in New York City beginning in 1995.